 Dairy-Free Sweet Potato Bars.
 Replace the cream cheese with a dairy-free cream.

 cheese in the filling.
 Replace the butter with a dairy-free substitute in the crust.

 Reduced-Fat Sweet Potato Bars.
 Replace the cream cheese with reduced-fat cream cheese.

-- 18 ounces ( about 2 medium) sweet potatoes, skin on, washed and scrubbed (about 18 ounces; 510 grams)
+- 2 medium about 2 medium sweet potatoes, skin on, washed and scrubbed (about 18 ounces; 510 grams)

 - 2 teaspoons ground cinnamon

 - 1/4 teaspoon ground cloves

 - 2 cups gluten-free cookie crumbs (vanilla, graham cracker or gingersnaps all work well.)
 (8 ounces; 226 grams)